mastdeals3/anzen/docs/finance_architecture.md

 documents never belong in that list.
 Journal Register is the all-source master accounting register.

-Manual Journal has no hardcoded posting templates.
-Loan, Loan Repayment and Capital Contribution use their canonical shared commands and source masters.
-The shared Director/Owner Loan command resolves account `2105 – Director Loan –
-Vijay` from the active Chart of Accounts; Bank Loans continue to use `2210`.

 Historical repair is metadata-only.
 The 2026-07-26 consolidation created native Capital Contribution source rows only where a two-line posted bank receipt had Owner Capital (`3100`) as its sole counter-entry.
 It preserved the original journal and amounts.
 Legacy loan journals are not converted without certain counterparty and loan terms; they appear in `finance_exception_report.csv` instead.

-After explicit accountant confirmation, the liability line of legacy journal `JE2607-0048` was reclassified from `2210 – Bank Loans` to `2105 – Director Loan – Vijay`.
-This journal has no linked `loans` or `loan_transactions` source row; its existing Bank Reconciliation statement-line reference remains authoritative and unchanged.
-No Loan source document was created because doing so would require additional loan terms outside this classification correction.

-Legacy `JE2602-0085` is also demonstrably a Director Loan posting but lacks a native Loan source row and complete loan terms.
-Its amounts and classification have not been guessed or rewritten; it is included in the Exception Report for authorised source-document completion and relinking.

-The Exception Report details view supports every canonical Finance source type:
-Expense, Receipt, Payment, Fund Transfer, Loan, Loan Repayment, Capital Contribution, Petty Cash, Tax Payment, Journal and Bank Reconciliation.
-Its distinct record count must equal `records_manual_review` in the repair summary.
-Sales and Purchase Invoice exceptions are included as well.
-Taxed Sales Invoices without a Faktur Pajak number remain posted and unchanged, but are listed for manual completion because the official tax number cannot be inferred from accounting data.

-Account Ledger is a General Ledger view and therefore always reads active, posted, non-reversed `journal_entry_lines`, including for COA accounts linked to bank masters.
-It reports functional IDR balances so its totals reconcile to Trial Balance and the financial statements.
-Raw `bank_statement_lines` remain the bank-book/reconciliation source and never substitute for accounting ledger postings.
-CA Bank Ledger identifies bank control accounts through active `bank_accounts.coa_id` mappings rather than an account-code prefix.

 ## 12. Approval Workflow